AKKash123/AKKash123/README.md

 <br/>

 ## 👨‍💻 About Me
+Software engineer and educator with a foundation spanning full-stack development, applied machine learning, and academic instruction.
+I build production-ready web applications, mentor the next generation of developers as an Assistant Professor, and run E-WebSolutions delivering freelance projects end to end.

 - 🔭 **Building** web applications and software projects end-to-end
 - 🌱 **Exploring** Django, React, Machine Learning & AI right now